 Making your own crackers is cost effective and surprisingly easy.
 The following recipe is both vegan and gluten-free.

-Enjoy your morning coffee in a whole new way.
-Blend a frozen coffee drink using chia seeds to produce a tasty beverage packed with protein, low in fat, inundated with vitamins, full of Omega-3 fatty acids, and high in fiber.
+Enjoy your morning coffee in a whole new way with chia seeds.
+Blend a frozen coffee drink using chia to produce a tasty beverage packed with protein, low in fat, inundated with vitamins, full of Omega-3 fatty acids, and high in fiber.

 Start your day off with some rocket fuel with this Cafe Mocha Chia recipe from HealthfulPersuit.com